big city

 • Higher Productivity: You can tailor your schedule according to when you work best, increasing productivity.

-• Increased Flexibility: You can work around your family's schedule.
+• Increased Flexibility: Work around your family's schedule.
 Dropping off and fetching kids from holiday activities becomes more manageable, as do household errands.

-• Reduced Stress: Because you have more control over your schedule, you can better plan your days, which reduces general stress.
+• Reduced Stress: Because you have more control over your schedule, you can better plan your days and reduce general stress.

 • Improved Work/Life Balance: Working from home allows you to prioritize your family life while still managing your job responsibilities.